Path-Check/Scoring-Service/README.md

         - Logs should output to storage bucket (s3, google storage buckets, etc)

     - Finalize notification.proto
-        - Get a greenlight for the datastructures
+        - Get a greenlight for the datastructures (depends on diagram)

     - Add a diagram
         - Finalize Dataflow